csulpizi/csulpizi.github.io/linreg_object_tracker.md

 5. Find the pair with the highest score that has at least one item within ```bound_tight``` of the predicted locations, and create a new object and assigned that pair of items to it.
 6. Repeat steps 1 through 5 until there are no remaining pairs with at least 1 point within the ```bound_tight```.

+#### Limitations
+One of the major drawbacks of this algorithm is that it does not use visuals to determine which items belong to which objects.
+As such, if objects get to close or cross paths, it is possible that the algorithm would fail to detect which object is which.
+It is also possible that some items could be accidentally assigned to objects despite the fact that they are visually very different.

+The flipside is that this algorithm is quite simple.
+You do not need to provide any visual information, and the only information you need to provide is a series of coordinates.

+Lastly, this algorithm is intended to be used on objects whose motion is fairly predictable and is close-to-linear.
+This algorithm would not work well for objects that change direction very rapidly (say, for example, a ball bouncing off of a wall) or objects with very non-linear motion (say, for example, a ball falling to the ground).

 ### Example: Tracking Cars through a Scene.
 This example uses items that were found by using background detection on a video of cars moving down a street.
 Each of the points represents a car that was detected.